JoshMcQ/inboxa.ai/task_mAIstro/README.md

 ### Contributing to the project

-You can view open tasks in our [GitHub Issues](https://github.com/elie222/inboxa-ai/issues).
+You can view open tasks in our [GitHub Issues](https://github.com/inboxaai/inboxa-ai/issues).
 Join our [Discord](https://www.inboxa.ai/discord) to discuss tasks and check what's being worked on.

-[ARCHITECTURE.md](./ARCHITECTURE.md) explains the architecture of the project (LLM generated).
+[ARCHITECTURE.md](./ARCHITECTURE.md) explains the architecture of the project.